vshalvsngh/PerfRadius/README.md

 # Perf-Platform

-> A self-hosted, full-stack performance testing platform built on Apache JMeter — manage, execute, and monitor load tests from a unified web UI without touching the command line.
+> A self-hosted, full-stack performance testing platform — manage, execute, and monitor load tests from a unified web UI without touching the command line.

 ---

 ## Overview

 Perf-Platform replaces the manual JMeter CLI workflow with a modern web application.
-Upload your JMX files, configure thread groups and variables through the UI, run tests locally or across distributed Docker slaves, and watch results stream in real time — all from a single dashboard.
+Upload your JMX files, configure thread groups and variables through the UI, run tests locally or distribute load across multiple slave machines, and watch results stream in real time — all from a single dashboard.

-Built as a personal project to solve real pain points encountered in enterprise performance testing at Telus Digital.
+Built as a personal project to solve real pain points encountered in enterprise performance testing.

 ---